Quick Summary

 Key activities include:

-Automated testing ensures that fewer bugs are discovered in a later stage, which can minimize the company’s expenses.
+Automated testing in DevOps ensures that fewer bugs are discovered in a later stage, which can minimize the company’s expenses.

 When you can thoroughly test your application, you’re ready for the release phase.
 In this phase, your tested application is prepared and ready to be deployed for production.
 The release phase checks that all the needed configurations are ready and that the code is prepared to deploy.